Free Trial

 • StubHub faces legal scrutiny over hidden fees and pricing practices, including lawsuits from the attorney general for Washington, D.C., and inquiries in Pennsylvania and New York.

 The company, which is based in New York, said buyers in more than 200 countries and territories used its platform to purchase more than 40 million tickets in 2024.
 It was co-founded in 2000 by current CEO, Eric Baker.
-He will remain CEO and maintain a controlling share in the company.
+He will remain CEO and maintain control of the company.

-EBay bought StubHub in 2007 and eventually sold the company in 2020 to international online ticket exchange Viagogo for $4.05 billion.
-Viagogo changed its name to StubHub Holdings in 2021.
+EBay bought StubHub in 2007.
+Baker left the company ahead of that sale and founded international online ticket exchange Viagogo in 2006.
+EBay sold StubHub to Viagogo in 2020 for $4.05 billion, essentially returning it to Baker, who then changed the name of the combined company to StubHub Holdings.
 It is among the largest platforms for secondary ticket sales.
 Its competitors include SeatGeek and Vivid Seats.

 StubHub reported just a 3% increase in revenue to $827 million during the first half of 2025 compared with the same period in 2024.
 That puts the company on pace for slower revenue growth after notching a 29% jump for all of 2024.

-Live Nation, which dominates the primary market for ticket sales through Ticketmaster, reported a 12% jump in revenue to $25.9 billion in 2024.
+Live Nation, which dominates the primary market for ticket sales through Ticketmaster, reported a 1.8% jump in revenue to just under $23.2 billion in 2024.

 StubHub has come under criticism along with the broader ticketing industry over hidden fees and inflated ticket prices.
 The attorney general for Washington, D.C., sued StubHub last year, accusing the ticket resale platform of advertising deceptively low prices and then ramping up prices with extra fees.
 The company is also facing pricing and fee inquiries in Pennsylvania and New York.